Defamation: Defences

 There are a variety of defences to defamation claims in common law jurisdictions.
 The two most fundamental defences arise from the doctrine in common law jurisdictions that only a false statement of fact (as opposed to opinion) can be defamatory.
 This doctrine gives rise to two separate but related defences: opinion and truth.
 Statements of opinion cannot be regarded as defamatory as they are inherently non-falsifiable.
 Where a statement has been shown to be one of fact rather than opinion, the most common defence in common law jurisdictions is that of truth.
 Proving the truth of an allegedly defamatory statement is always a valid defence.
-Where a statement is partially true, certain jurisdictions in the Commonwealth have provided by statute that the defence "shall not fail by reason only that the truth of every charge is not proved if the words not proved to be true do not materially injure the claimant’s reputation having regard to the truth of the remaining charges".
+Where a statement is partially true, certain jurisdictions in the Commonwealth have provided by statute that the defence "shall not fail by reason only that the truth of every charge is not proved if the words not proved to be true do not materially injure the claimant's reputation having regard to the truth of the remaining charges".
 Similarly, the American doctrine of substantial truth provides that a statement is not defamatory if it has "slight inaccuracies of expression" but is otherwise true.
 Since a statement can only be defamatory if it harms another person's reputation, another defence tied to the ability of a statement to be defamatory is to demonstrate that, regardless of whether the statement is true or is a statement of fact, it does not actually harm someone's reputation.

+It is also necessary in these cases to show that there is a well-founded public interest in the specific information being widely known, and this may be the case even for public figures.
+Public interest is generally not "what the public is interested in", but rather "what is in the interest of the public".

-Other defences recognised in one or more common law jurisdictions include:
+Other defences recognized in one or more common law jurisdictions include: